D1ang/EL1TE/README.md

 - ...

 ### Features Left to Implement
-In the future, I would like to add an ordersystem behind a login so excisting customers can order products more easily.
+In the future, I would like to add an ordersystem with a login so excisting customers can order products more easily.
-I would like to also add animations to the cards in the products and prices section to move on the page when the section is scrolled to.
+Also I would like to add some animations to the cards in the products and prices section to move on the page when the section is scrolled to.

 ## Testing